directus-labs/guest-authoring/ubuntu-deploy/index.md

 ## Running the Docker Container as a Background Service

-Running your application like above is fine, but it will stop running when you close the terminal.
+Running your application using `sudo docker-compose up` will stop it running when you close the terminal.

 To ensure your application runs in the background and restarts automatically, you can create a systemd service.